 The irrevocable credit commitments are commitments that have arisen as part of the general banking and leasing business.
 The agreed credit amounts can be drawn down at any time.
 Once drawn down, the loans concerned are subject to the general rules and regulations for credit monitoring.
-An analysis of the obligations from irrevocable credit commitments was carried out in the course of the year.
-This resulted in a change in the overall portfolio.
-The prior-year amount was reduced by $\ensuremath{\in} 202,897$ thousand.

-The contingent liabilities amounting to €183,232 thousand (previous year: €135,995 thousand) consist exclusively of guarantees.
-Of these guarantees, an amount of €107,654 thousand (previous year: €120,536 thousand) is secured by collateral in the form of deposits.
+The contingent liabilities amounting to €233,062 thousand (previous year: €183,232 thousand) consist exclusively of guarantees.
+Of these guarantees, an amount of €92,341 thousand (previous year: €107,654 thousand) is secured by collateral in the form of deposits.
 Volkswagen Bank GmbH is therefore not exposed to any loss risk up to this amount if the guarantees were to be called upon.
 Other guarantees primarily relate to risk cover for domestic dealer financing liabilities.
 At present, the probability of unsecured guarantees being called in is considered to be low.